Egon Mayer: Wing commander and death

 Mayer claimed two Spitfires on 22 August.
 JG 2 claimed six between 19:50 and 20:15.
 No. 66 Squadron lost one pilot killed while another evaded.
 No. 485 Squadron lost four; one pilot was killed, two captured and one evaded capture to return to Britain.
 He claimed three B-17s shot down within 19 minutes on 6 September.
 The Eighth Air Force was targeting Stuttgart that day and lost 45 aircraft.
 Mayer accounted for two Spitfires on 22 September near Evreux.
 Two No. 308 Polish Fighter Squadron pilots were shot down in the area; one was killed the other escaped capture.
-On 1 December 1943, Mayer shot down three P-47 Thunderbolts.
+On 1 December 1943, Mayer shot down three Republic P-47 Thunderbolt fighters.
 His claimed aerial victories increased to 90 on 30 December 1943.
 Mayer was credited with four victories on 7 January 1944, three B-24s and one B-17 shot down in the vicinity of Orléans.
 On 4 February 1944 he claimed a P-47 from the US 56th Fighter Group, the only American fighter lost by the 8th Fighter Command on this date.
-It was 100th victory, and he became the first fighter pilot on the Channel Front to achieve this mark.
+It was Mayer's 100th victory, and he became the first fighter pilot on the Channel Front to achieve this mark.

 Mayer's final score stood at 102 when he was shot down and killed in action by a P-47 Thunderbolt near Montmédy on 2 March 1944.
-Flying Focke-Wulf Fw 190 A-6 (Werknummer 470468—factory number), Mayer had led his Stabsschwarm (headquarters unit) and elements of III.
+Flying Fw 190 A-6 (Werknummer 470468—factory number), Mayer had led his Stabsschwarm (headquarters unit) and elements of III.
 Gruppe, 14 Fw 190s in total, in an attack on B-17s in the area of Sedan, but failed to detect the fighter escort of 29 P-47s 5000 ft above.
 His aircraft was seen taking hits at a range of 400 yd in the nose and cockpit.
 It made a violent snap roll and went into a vertical dive, crashing within 2.5 mi of Montmédy.
 He was posthumously decorated with the Knight's Cross of the Iron Cross with Oak Leaves and Swords (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub und Schwertern) that day.
 On 10 March, command of JG 2 was passed to Major Kurt Ubben.